What is the average salary in Puerto Rico?

-Average salary in Puerto Rico
+The average hourly salary in Puerto Rico is $12.58.

 Average earnings by region or any other geographical metric is just one way of calculating wealth and should not be the only factor to consider when evaluating earning potential in a given place.
 It is also important to take into account the cost of living, the type of job, and other personal factors when making financial decisions.

-Highest paying jobs in Puerto Rico
+What are the highest paying jobs in Puerto Rico?

 There’s another weighty factor that will influence how much you earn if you live in Puerto Rico: your job type.
 Average salaries for various sectors and job roles can vary massively across the state, so it’s absolutely something to consider when looking at salaries by location.